 Source: [Mojtaba Nabipour], (2023).

-In the figure below, 3 time steps of hidden layers’ evolution has been depicted.
-As it is obvious, the temporal input data (x) change the behavior of the hidden layers and the output respectively.
+The figure below shows three time steps of the evolution of the hidden layers.
+The temporal input data x change the behavior of the hidden layers and of the output.

-Unfolding the hidden layers for 3 time steps
+Unfolding the Hidden Layers for 3 Time Steps